albertosantagostino/ITAQA-air-quality-aggregator/README.md

   <img src="docs/architecture/architecture.png" title="ITAQA Architecture" width="700" />
 </p>

 ## FAQ

-**Why make this project?
-Why not reuse one of the already existing air quality plots and websites?**
+**Why make this?
+There are already air quality websites that collect this kind of data**

+> First of all: there is no public place (as far as I know) where air pollution data is collected in an uniform way for the entire country
-> The first use case is to investigate the thesis above ("*Has lockdown a measurable effect on air quality?
-In what measure?"*)
+> The main use case is to investigate the thesis above ("*Did the lockdown have a measurable effect on air quality?
+In what measure?"*), meaning that I want to produce plots where this correlation is clearly visible
-> Nevertheless, the aim of this project is broader: create a set of reusable air quality analysis tools that unify all different sources from the regions of Italy
+> Nevertheless, the aim of this project is broader: create a set of reusable air quality analysis tools that unify all sources from the regions of Italy

-**There is already an air quality/pollution aggregator, you can find it and use it at this link...**

-> Nice!
-I didn't check if this thing was already existing, because if I do this all the time, I wouldn't get any projects done :)
-> (I'm mainly developing this as a personal project, to learn stuff in the process)

-**What are these regional "ARPA"?**

-> These are *"Agenzie Regionali per la Protezione Ambientale"* (*Regional Environmental Protection Agency*), Italian governmental agencies that collect and analyze air, water, acoustic and soil pollution data on all the territory
+**You said ARPAs provide data in different formats.
+Why?**

+> I assume that each ARPA can decide how to handle and distribute data to the public and unfortunately it seems they never talked to each other
+> Even the websites are all completely different ([ARPA Piemonte](http://www.arpa.piemonte.it/) vs [ARPA Lombardia](https://www.arpalombardia.it/Pages/ARPA_Home_Page.aspx) vs [ARPA Emilia-Romagna](https://www.arpae.it/) vs [ARPA Toscana](www.arpat.toscana.it))
+> _Maybe_ there is some "internal uniform data format" they use to exchange data, but if it exists, is not available to the public

-**Do you plan to publish some visualizations/plots produced?**
+**Do you plan to publish visualizations/plots produced?
+Where?**

 > Yes!
-As soon as I have something worth showing that I consider interesting, I will publish it in [my blog](https://albertosantagostino.github.io/)
+As soon as I have something worth showing, I will write an article in [my blog](https://albertosantagostino.github.io/)

-**Can I contribute?**
+**Can I contribute?
+What could I do?**

-> Yes, of course, refer to [CONTRIBUTING](CONTRIBUTING.md) to find all the needed information (setup, developer environment, workflow)
+> Yes!
+Refer to [CONTRIBUTING](CONTRIBUTING.md) to find all the needed information (setup, developer environment, workflow)
+> The main thing that needs heavy work right now is the creation of region-specific crawlers.
+Right now only a couple of them are fully implemented.
+Refer to the table below to see the status

 ## ARPA Websites